maxxk/programming-languages/presentations/04-Macros-Parsing.md

 # Formal syntax analysis
 Parser is a function which implements syntax analysis.

-Suppose we have defined a syntax as a grammar G and an abstract syntax tree and implemented a parser P.
+Suppose we have defined a syntax as a grammar G + an abstract syntax tree and implemented a parser P.
 More realistic example: you write a code generator, so you have to make sure (to prove) that it will always generate code without compiling.